Child dies and four adults injured in explosion

 Firefighters, police and ambulances were sent to Mallowdale Avenue in the early hours of Sunday.

-Two houses collapsed and serious damage was done to a third property, Lancashire Police said.
+Two houses collapsed and a third property was seriously damaged, Lancashire Police said.

-A young child died in the blast, which happened at 02:40 BST, and the force said two men and two women had been taken to hospital with injuries.
+A young child died in the blast, which happened at 02:40 BST, and the force said two men and two women had been taken to hospital.

+"The family [of the child] have been informed and our thoughts remain with them at this distressing time," the force said.

 - Published